 Tortoises make delightful pets as they are not demanding but they do need care and have certain necessities.
-Young tortoises must be kept indoors for some years to keep them safe from birds, cats and dogs.
-There are certain things that should be kept in mind to keep a tortoise healthy when they are retained indoors till they are big enough to go out.
+Young ones must be kept indoors for some years to keep them safe from birds, cats and dogs.
+There are certain things that should be kept in mind to keep your pet healthy when they are retained indoors till they are big enough to go out.

 A plastic tub, trough or a glass aquarium can be used to house a young tortoise.
 A layer of dirt, alfalfa or aspen pellets could be used.
-Tortoise live on dirt in the wild, they are used to it, just make sure the dirt is free of any pesticides or any other impurities.
-Make sure the enclosure is large enough for the tortoise to walk around and reconnoiter the area.
+They live on dirt in the wild; they are used to it, so just make sure the dirt is free of any pesticides or any other impurities.
+Make sure the enclosure is large enough for the animal to walk around and reconnoiter the area.

-The growing sulcata tortoise needs UV light for its proper growth and development.
-A fluorescent bulb which could be as long as 18-48 inches needs to be placed not more than 24 inches above the ground where the enclosure is placed.
+The growing sulcata tortoise needs UV light for proper growth and development.
+A fluorescent bulb, which could be anywhere from 18 to 48 inches needs to be placed not more than 24 inches above the ground where the enclosure is placed.
 An additional lamp to provide heat is also required.
-The second type of lighting would be a heat plus UV lighting and needs to be placed in the same place as that of the first bulb.
-Both these lightings should not be blocked by anything else the tortoise would not get any benefit from the lights and heat.
-Time and again they should be taken out for natural sunlight also.
+Both these lightings should not be blocked by anything else, as the tortoise would not get any benefit from the lights and heat.
+Time and again they should be taken out for natural sunlight, as well.

-Grass hay and grasses are the best diets for your tortoise.
-You could also feed them fruits however keep them for occasional treats only.
+Grass and hay are the best diets for your tortoise.
+You could also feed it fruits, however keep them for occasional treats only.
 You can give them a shallow water bath once a week for 20-30 minutes; remember to soak them to their chin only.
-You can dust the greens twice a week, a calcium powder without Vitamin D3 or once a week with multivitamin powder for reptiles.
+You can dust the greens twice a week with a calcium powder without Vitamin D3 or once a week with multivitamin powder for reptiles.

-You should take them once a year to the veterinary to ensure they are growing healthy and normally.
+You should take them once a year to the vet to ensure they are growing healthy and normally.